 There are times when you may still want to bring in outside help from a professional videographer, editor, or video production agency like ourselves.
-For example, you may choose to film the videos in-house but to outsource the editing.
+For example, you may choose to film the videos in-house but outsource the editing.

-Where many of our clients find value is in having us review scripts and to provide on-going strategic consultations.
+Where many of our clients find value is in having us review scripts and provide ongoing strategic consultations.
 This process typically revolves around a quarterly strategy session with our clients where we can evaluate upcoming priorities to find opportunities to best use video, and then help plan an approach to either be executed by your team internally or produced with the help of our team.

 This is then followed-up by monthly reviews where we’ll help evaluate the performance of your videos, as well as recommend best practices when it comes to distributing and optimizing your videos.